capactio/capact/cmd/cli/docs/capact_alpha_content_terraform.md

 ```
   -h, --help               help for terraform
-  -i, --interface string   Path of the Interface, which is implemented by this Implementation
+  -i, --interface string   Path with revision of the Interface, which is implemented by this Implementation
+  -r, --revision string    Revision of the Implementation manifest (default "0.1.0")
+  -s, --source string      URL to the tarball with the Terraform module (default "https://example.com/terraform-module.tgz")
 ```

 ### Options inherited from parent commands